henry-luo/mark/docs/mark-model.md

 # Mark Data Model and APIs

-Mark has a very simple data model.
+Mark has a simple and fully-typed data model.
 It is an extension to the JSON data model.
 Mark extends JSON data model with 2 new data types: **Mark pragma** and **Mark object**.

 Mark's data model is designed so that a well-formed HTML or XML document can be converted into Mark document without any loss in data model.